Benefits of Game-Based Learning in the ESL Classroom

 3. Increased student engagement and participation

-79% of teachers report that game-based learning increases student engagement compared to their standard lessons.
-That number is consistent with what you see when you walk into a classroom mid-game: students are leaning forward, not checking their phones.
+Engagement is where games most visibly outperform standard lessons.
+You can see it when you walk into a classroom mid-game: students are leaning forward, not checking their phones.

 Classroom games student engagement is not just about fun — it is about attention.
 Students who are engaged are processing input.
 Students who are bored are not.
 In ESL specifically, attention during input is everything.
 You cannot acquire language you did not notice.

 The format of the game matters here.
-Team-based games like Team Quiz Show and Mushroom Forest Climb add social stakes — students feel responsible to their teammates.
+Team-based games like Enchanted Sea and Mushroom Forest Climb add social stakes — students feel responsible to their teammates.
 That social pressure is a powerful engagement driver that worksheets cannot replicate.

 4. More speaking practice in less time